NLP-UG-2022-23/Sztywne_Gity_Summary/README.md

 Allophones and their distribution provide insights into the phonological patterns and rules within a language.

-Minimal pairs
-One way to determine phonemes is through the use of minimal pairs, which are pairs of words that differ by only one sound.
+**Minimal pairs**: One way to determine phonemes is through the use of minimal pairs, which are pairs of words that differ by only one sound.
 For example, in English, words like "do" and "too," "you" and "moo" form minimal pairs.
 By comparing such pairs, we can establish that the sounds in question represent distinct phonemes because they create differences in meaning and are not simply variations of the same sound (allophones).
 Minimal pairs demonstrate contrastive distribution, as the segments being compared occur in the same environment and cannot be allophones of each other.

 However, relying solely on minimal pairs is not always foolproof, as it may be challenging to find them for certain phonemes even when there is a clear contrast.
 In some cases, near-minimal pairs can be found, where the words are very similar, making it unlikely that any environmental factors influence allophony.